-Charles E. Summers Jr. serves as the Principal Deputy Assistant to the Secretary of Defense in the Office of the Assistant to the Secretary of Defense for Public Affairs.
+Charles E. Summers Jr. is the Former Principal Deputy Assistant to the Secretary of Defense in the Office of the Assistant to the Secretary of Defense for Public Affairs.

 In this role, he is responsible for the formulation of strategies regarding the release of information to the public news and media as well as overseeing and coordinating the efforts of the office in order to ensure the staff is able to execute their portfolios.

 Prior to his appointment into the Senior Executive Service, Charlie has served in various elected and appointed positions in state and federal government.
 In 1990, he was elected to the Maine State Senate and re-elected in 1992.
 During his Senate service, he served as the Ranking Member on the Joint Standing Committees on Legal Affairs, Inland Fisheries and Wildlife, and Taxation.
 From 1995 to 2004, he served as State Director to United States Senator Olympia J. Snowe and from 2005 to 2007 served in President George W. Bush’s administration as New England Regional Administrator of the U.S. Small Business Administration.
 In January 2011, he was elected by the 125th Legislature to serve as Maine's 48th Secretary of State for a term ending in January 2013.
 As Secretary of State, he was responsible for an agency with more than 450 employees and an annual budget in excess of $130 million.
 In July 2016, he assumed the role of Executive Director of Veterans Count in northern New England.
 In this capacity, he oversaw veteran services programs and development efforts throughout the states of Maine, New Hampshire and Vermont.